February 25, 2023 – June 4, 2023

-Bob Kuhn: Drawing on Instinct
+“Bob Kuhn: Drawing on Instinct”

-June 1 — September 8, 2013
+June 1 through Sept.
+8, 2013

 Organized by the National Museum of Wildlife Art in Jackson Hole, Wyo., and curated by Adam Harris, this retrospective exhibit focuses on a selection of masterpieces from Kuhn’s work, displaying the relationship between predator and prey.
 The exhibit includes drawings from Kuhn’s childhood sketches of animals at the Buffalo Zoo in New York as well as sketches and paintings of wildlife in North America and Africa from later in his artistic career.